-There are no stand-outs when it comes to hostels in La Paz, so despite it being a party hostel, I decided to grin and bear it for a night.
+There are no stand-outs for hostels in La Paz, so despite it being a party hostel, I decided to grin and bear it for a night.

-My belongings dropped off in a small dorm room at the Wild Rover, it was time to make the most of the few hours of daylight that were left.
+I dropped my belongings off in a small dorm room at the Wild Rover.
+It was time to make the most of the few hours of daylight that were left.

-The lookout point offered exactly the kind of views I was after, and while the skies were overcast, there was still enough light left to get some decent photos.
+The lookout point offered precisely the kind of views I was after, and while the skies were overcast, there was still enough light left to get some decent photos.

 San Pedro Prison

-Returning to the same taxi, which I’d asked to wait for me, I directed the driver to San Pedro Prison.
+Returning to the same taxi, I directed the driver to San Pedro Prison.

 He dropped me off in a small, unassuming park across the street, where I didn't quite know what to do with myself.

-Drawn by the knowledge that you can find dried llama fetuses there, I headed to the Witches’ Market next.
+Drawn by the knowledge that you can find dried llama fetuses there, I headed to the La Paz Witches' Market.